rare-magma/pbs-exporter/README.md

 - pbs_size: The size of the underlying storage in bytes.
 - pbs_used: The used bytes of the underlying storage.
 - pbs_snapshot_count: The total number of backups.
+- pbs_estimated_full_date: The UNIX timestamp for the estimated full date.
+It can be 100+ years in the future.
 - pbs_snapshot_vm_count: The total number of backups per VM.
+- pbs_task_status_counts: The total number of tasks per status, per store in the specified reporting period.

 ## Exported metrics example